prysmaticlabs/documentation/website/versioned_docs/version-2.0.0/install/install-with-docker.md

 ---
 id: install-with-docker
-title: Installing Prysm with docker
+title: Installing Prysm with Docker
-sidebar_label: Installing with Docker
+sidebar_label: Using Docker
 ---

 Prysm can be installed on Windows, GNU/Linux, MacOS systems with Docker.
 This page includes instructions for performing this method.